 Curve logging Filter Operation

-The parameter object contains the maximum error limit, and the buffer size, {"maxerr": "X", "bufsize":"Y"}, where X is a float value setting the max allowed error between any data sample and the simplified curve, and Y is the number of buffer elements.
-Data is processed when the buffer becomes full, and the essential data points are returned as a time series per signal.
+The curve logging filter operation compresses data by simplifying a time-series signal while maintaining its essential characteristics.
+The parameter object contains the maximum error limit, and the buffer size, {"maxerr": "X", "bufsize":"Y"}, where X is a floating-point value representing the maximum allowable error between any sampled data point and the simplified curve, and Y is the number of buffer elements.
+The data is processed when the buffer becomes full, and only the essential data points are returned as a time series per signal.

 Metadata Filter Operation

 The metadata is retrieved from the VSS tree that is deployed in the vehicle.
 This request variant is sometimes referred to as a signal discovery request.
-If the "parameter" object contains an empty string, then all metadata that the server can retrieve for the for the addressed node(s) are returned, while if it contains a metadata key name, or an array of key names, then only the selected metadata is returned.

 Multiple Signals Request